xonq/tutorials/funannotate.md

     * The Mycotools scripts, `jgiDwnld.py`/`ncbiDwnld.py` can download these for you.
 Create an account at [MycoCosm](https://mycocosm.jgi.doe.gov/mycocosm/home) and/or [NCBI](https://www.ncbi.nlm.nih.gov/), [install mycotools](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/README.md), then follow the [usage guide](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/USAGE.md#jgidwnldpy-ncbidwnldpy)

 - protein evidence from 10-100 closely related organisms (separate by spaces in command)
-    * These can be acquired from the lab mycodb via [db2files.py](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/USAGE.md#db2filespy).
+    * These can be acquired from the lab MycotoolsDB via [db2files.py](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/USAGE.md#db2filespy).
 If acquired this way, the output will be a folder called `faa`; instead of inputting the files one-by-one in the following command, simply specify